fastcolors/script.favourites/README.txt

    CustomFavourite.1.Label
    CustomFavourite.1.Icon
    CustomFavourite.1.Path

+   CustomFavourite.1.List (used in <content> </content> fills the list if the custom favourite is a playlist or a video/music List of Items)

    Additionally you can pass 'changetitle=true' to the script, this will allow the user to change the name of the label.